-Morales and two other men, Alexis Cuervo, 63, and Rafael Martinez, 28, were arrested, accused of operating a facility for baiting animals, records show.
+Morales along with Alexis Cuervo, 63, and Rafael Martinez, 28, were arrested, accused of operating a facility for baiting animals, records show.

-An anonymous caller tipped off investigators Tuesday morning, but the caller said the men ran a dog-fighting ring.
-When Vetzel went to investigate, he stumbled upon a cockfight in progress, he said.
+An anonymous caller tipped off investigators Tuesday morning, but the caller said the men ran a dogfighting ring.
+When Vetzel went out to investigate, he stumbled upon a cockfight in progress, he said.

 "I heard people and chickens and cheering in Spanish," he said.